torsor-io/yaw/README.md

 **Stop fiddling with qubits and program observables directly.**

-`yaw` is a quantum programming language where programs are elements of operator algebras, not circuit diagrams.
+`yaw` is a quantum programming language where programs are elements of an operator algebra, not a circuit diagram.
-Using the power of math, `yaw` enables high-level, hardware-agnostic, fault tolerance-friendly code.
+Using the power of math, this enables high-level, hardware-agnostic, fault tolerance-friendly code.
 As described below, it can be used a standalone language (with both functional and `Pythonic` elements) or imported directly as a package in `Python`.